Riot in Liege leaves nine injured and businesses plundered

 At one point a crew of the French-speaking public broadcaster RTBF found itself surrounded in its car by a group of men armed with iron bars, apparently intent on preventing coverage of the riot.
 Elsewhere, a reporter for RTL new was disturbed while presenting a live report from the scene.

-By that time police had been reinforced and were present in numbers of around 250, in riot gear and accompanies by three water cannon.
+By that time police had been reinforced and were present in numbers of around 250, in riot gear and accompanied by three water cannons.
 Local city police were reinforced by officers of the federal police.
 They encircled the Place Saint-Lambert, where about 50 rioters were gathered, and deployed tear gas in return for projectiles.

 “There will be strict security all night.
 Traders have been asked to take photos of the damage.
 The city services will be available to help them,” Liege police said in a press release.